Friday, February 24, 2017

 Friday, May 20, 2016

-NDLS and LAMB hosted a Deception Roundtable at the ND Chicago campus.
+NDLS and ND LAMB hosted a Deception Roundtable at the Notre Dame Chicago campus.

 LAMB Corporate Governance Symposium: Hedge Fund Activism in Corporate Governance: Empirical Evidence and Policy Implications